microsoft/TypeScript-Handbook/pages/tutorials/React.md

 This `const`/`type` pattern allows us to use TypeScript's string literal types in an easily accessible & refactorable way.

-Next, we'll create a set of actions and functions that can quickly create these actions in `src/actions/index.tsx`.
+Next, we'll create a set of actions and functions that can create these actions in `src/actions/index.tsx`.

 ```ts
 import * as constants from '../constants'